 Foxborough Board of Selectmen

-DeVellis joins fellow selectman Lynda Walsh, who announced her plans for re-election earlier this month and residents Richard Letson and John Gray Jr. in the race for selectman.
+DeVellis joins fellow and residents Richard Letson and John Gray Jr. in the race for selectman.
 A resident becomes an official ballot candidate after Town Clerk Robert Cutler verifies 50 voters have signed the candidate’s nomination papers.
 Candidates have until March 18th to submit signed papers.